Real Estate Investment

 Most wholesaling income projections ignore the cost of finding deals.
 In South Florida's competitive market, common lead generation costs include:

-- Direct mail: $3,000–$8,000/month for a meaningful campaign
+- Direct mail: $3,000 to $8,000 per month for a meaningful campaign

-- Pay-per-click (Google Ads for motivated sellers): $2,000–$5,000/month
+- Pay-per-click (Google Ads for motivated sellers): $2,000 to $5,000 per month

-- Cold calling / texting software and skip tracing: $500–$1,500/month
+- Cold calling, texting software, and skip tracing: $500 to $1,500 per month

-- Driving for dollars apps: $100–$300/month
+- Driving for dollars apps: $100 to $300 per month

-If you're an investor looking to buy wholesale deals rather than source them, our team can connect you with vetted South Florida wholesalers and help you evaluate deals before you commit.
+If you are an investor looking to buy wholesale deals rather than source them, our team can connect you with vetted South Florida wholesalers and help you evaluate deals before you commit.
 Set up your buyer criteria here or use our 70 percent rule guide to screen deals quickly.
 For Florida wholesaling legal requirements, review the Florida Realtors legal resources.